 - C.1.
 Specific site within the subdistrict.
 The parcel or address is as follows: 800 Prudential Drive, Jacksonville, Florida 32207, Duval County, District 4, Pediatric Heart Service Area 2; the present site; this condition has been included in all related applications - C.2.
 Percent of a particular population subgroup to be served.
-The population subgroup, along with the percent to be served, is as follows: 33 percent of pediatric cardiac catheterizations to Medicaid, defined as Medicaid and Medicaid managed care combined - C.3.
-Special programs listed as: Wolfson, Inc., will operate the beds and services listed below in the children's specialty (Class 2) hospital (ages 17 and under) along with the pediatric cardiac catheterization program in this application: - ➤ Acute Care 132 beds - ➤ NICU Level II 24 beds - ➤ NICU Level III 32 beds
+The population subgroup, along with the percent to be served, is as follows: 33 percent of pediatric open heart surgeries to Medicaid, defined as Medicaid and Medicaid managed care combined - C.3.
+Special programs listed as: Wolfson, Inc., will operate the beds and services listed below in the children's specialty (Class 2) hospital (ages 17 and under) along with the pediatric open heart surgery program in this application: - ➤ Acute Care 132 beds - ➤ NICU Level II 24 beds

+- ➤ NICU Level III 32 beds

-- ➤ Child and Adolescent Psychiatric 14 beds via CON exemption request - Pediatric Cardiac Catheterization (this application) - Pediatric Open Heart Surgery - Pediatric Bone Marrow Transplantation
+- Child and Adolescent Psychiatric 14 beds via CON exemption request

+- Pediatric Cardiac Catheterization

+- Pediatric Open Heart Surgery (this application)

+- > Pediatric Bone Marrow Transplantation